theupdateframework/taps/tap4.md

 performing the necessary verification of the repository metadata.

-In order to avoid accidental denial-of-service attacks when multiple repositories sign the same targets, these repositories should coordinate to sign the same targets metadata (i.e., length and hashes).
+In order to avoid accidental denial-of-service attacks when multiple repositories sign the same targets, these repositories should coordinate to be sure they are signing the same targets metadata (i.e., length and hashes).

 # Backwards Compatibility

 This specification is backwards-compatible, however older clients will not utilize the map file and so will ignore this TAP.
 Older clients may continue to use a single repository.
 New clients need to add relatively little code to interpret the map file.
-New clients simply need to be careful to store the metadata for each repository separately from other repositories (e.g., by using a different directory for each repository).
+However, they must be careful to store the metadata for each repository separately from others (e.g., by using a different directory for each repository).

-An repository need not change in any way to support this TAP.
+An existing repository that used the TUF specification prior to this TAP does not need to change how it already stores metadata and targets.

 # Augmented Reference Implementation